monkeysppp/VBCoachNotes/drills/HittingDrills/HittingDrills.md

 <ul style="margin-left: 300px">
   <li>Have passers at 5 and at 6 and feed a ball for them to pass to the setter</li>
   <li>The player at 5 then transitions to hit thorugh 4 and the player at 6 runs a pipe attack</li>
-  <li>The setter can set to the non-passer or to the passer, whichever the coach wants to work on</li>
+  <li>The setter can set to the non-passer or to the passer`, `whichever the coach wants to work on</li>
 </ul>

 <br clear="left"/>